 And now when I have started a food blog, I know she secretly feels proud of it.
 She does not understand blogging and its technicalities but she is super proud that her daughter is doing something creative and letting the world see her talents.
 But I also hear and feel the twinge of regret in her voice that she has never been able to take her talent (which is so much more than what I have) to the world and achieve something of her own.
 And even though I know she will never read this blog post, I still want to tell her that all I know about cooking or understanding flavours come from you, albeit indirectly, for you have always paved the way for me, pushed boundaries and I will always be proud to say, ‘my cooking journey began as your little assistant.’

 My mom hates posing for photographs and I have very few with her and this one is most precious of all….on my wedding day just before entering church.
 A priceless moment for me!

 Hence today’s dish had to be something from my childhood.
-It is a dish that my mum made often while we used to live in the Middle East.
+It is an Indian style sausage curry that my mum used to make often while we lived in the Middle East.